 During his final season at Oosterpark, Ronald got to play alongside his brother Erwin, who had returned for his second spell at the club.
 But Ronald soon departed to become one of the greatest players in the world, winning everything he went for at club level during spells with Ajax, PSV and Barcelona.

 After retirement, Koeman went into coaching and carved out a respectable career.
 He managed all three Dutch giants (just as he played for them all, too) and Valencia, Benfica and in England with Southampton and Everton, before taking up the reins as his country’s national team boss.

 A spell at Barcelona came next, but he is now back in the hot seat of the national team.

 2. Erwin Koeman

 Joined from: Youth system, PSV (twice)

 Left for: PSV in 1979, Mechelen in 1985

 The older Koeman brother came through the ranks at Groningen, debuting in 1978 as a midfielder.

-The move resulted in silverware, including the Cup Winner’s Cup, before it was back to PSV, where he would lift a couple Eredivisie titles and then sign up for a third spell with Groningen.
+The move resulted in silverware, including the Cup Winner’s Cup, before it was back to PSV, where he would lift a couple of Eredivisie titles and sign up for a third spell with Groningen.
 This one lasted four years later and culminated in his retirement.

 3. Virgil van Dijk